 \subsubsection{Limitations}

-Although our proposed metric \textit{GPF\textsubscript{FAE}} can accurately measure the procedural fairness of the model, it is limited by the requirement of obtaining $n$ pairs of similar samples with different values of the sensitive attribute.
-This may be challenging in situations where the dataset size is small or the sample distribution is very sparse.
+Although our proposed metric \textit{GPF\textsubscript{FAE}} can accurately measure the procedural fairness of the model, it is limited by the requirement of obtaining $n$ pairs of similar data points with different values of the sensitive attribute.
+This may be challenging in situations where the dataset size is small or the data point distribution is very sparse.
 This can affect the final evaluation results.
-Intuitively, when the identified $n$ pairs of samples are not similar, their decision logics will naturally not be similar, and the \textit{GPF\textsubscript{FAE}} metric values will be small, even though the model is procedurally fair.
+Intuitively, when the identified $n$ pairs of data points are not similar, their decision logics will naturally not be similar, and the \textit{GPF\textsubscript{FAE}} metric values will be small, even though the model is procedurally fair.

 This phenomenon is especially noticeable in the \textit{German} dataset, which is the least data-rich dataset in the experiments of this paper, with only 1000 data, including 800 training data and 200 test data.
 Therefore, finding 100 pairs of similar data points in the 200 test data is obviously a challenge.
-As a result, the samples may not be similar enough to each other.
+As a result, the data points may not be similar enough to each other.
 The experimental results in Table \ref{tab:pf_model} show that the \textit{GPF\textsubscript{FAE}} metric values are close to or reach 1.0 for the constructed procedural-fair model evaluated on all other datasets, which means that the \textit{GPF\textsubscript{FAE}} metric considers the constructed model to be very procedural fairness.
 However, on the \textit{German} dataset, the \textit{GPF\textsubscript{FAE}} metric value is only 0.525.
-Similar observations can be made in other experiments, such as in Fig. \ref{fig:relationship_GPF} when exploring the relationship between the \textit{GPF\textsubscript{FAE}} metric and procedural fairness, where the \textit{GPF\textsubscript{FAE}} metric is close to 1 on all other datasets when $w_s$ is 0, but is less than 0.60 on \textit{German} dataset with a very large variance.
+Similar observations can be made in other experiments, such as in Fig. \ref{fig:relationship_GPF} when exploring the relationship between the \textit{GPF\textsubscript{FAE}} metric and procedural fairness, where the \textit{GPF\textsubscript{FAE}} metric is close to 1.0 on all other datasets when $w_s$ is 0.0, but is less than 0.60 on the \textit{German} dataset with a very large variance.
 A similar phenomenon is also observed in Fig. \ref{fig:dif_n_a}, where the \textit{GPF\textsubscript{FAE}} metric value on the \textit{German} dataset is significantly smaller than the other datasets and is not stable.